carstenbauer/JuliaOulu20/README.md

 ## Getting started

-We will use Julia version 1.3 in the course.
+First things first: we will use Julia version 1.3 in the course.
 Go to the [julialang.org](https://julialang.org/downloads/) and install the binaries for your operating system.

-### WorkshopWizard
-The easiest way to get set up for the workshop is to use [WorkshopWizard.jl](https://github.com/crstnbr/WorkshopWizard.jl).
-It will
+The easiest way to get set up for the workshop is to use the [WorkshopWizard](https://crstnbr.github.io/WorkshopWizard.jl/dev/).
-* download the workshop materials,
-* install and precompile all Julia package dependencies, and
-* make the interactive IJulia/[Jupyter notebooks](http://jupyter.org) front-end globally available.

-Fire up Julia and run the following command to install the WorkshopWizard.
+Fire up Julia and run the following command
 ```julia
 using Pkg; pkg"add https:/github.com/crstnbr/WorkshopWizard.jl"
 ```

-Afterwards, you can load the package and run the wizard (this may take a while).
+Afterwards, load the package and run the wizard (this may take a while).
 ```julia
 using WorkshopWizard
 WorkshopWizard.run_wizard()